luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ```

 ## Julia MPI
-The following steps permit you to install [MPI.jl] on your machine and test the it:
+The following steps permit you to install [MPI.jl] on your machine and test it:
-1. Julia MPI being a dependency of this Julia project [MPI.jl] should have been added upon executin `instantiate` command from within the package manager [see here](#packages-installation).
+1. Julia MPI being a dependency of this Julia project [MPI.jl] should have been added upon executing the `instantiate` command from within the package manager [see here](#packages-installation).

 2. Install `mpiexecjl`:
 ```julia-repl